 Virtualization also allows you to have both vertical scalability and horizontal scalability.
 Vertical scalability means that, as demand increases, you can increase the number of resources, such as CPU cores or memory, on a specific VM.
 Horizontal scalability means that you can add more instances of VMs that are copies of existing services.
 All these instances are load balanced at the network level so that incoming requests are distributed among them.

-At the time of this writing, the Windows Azure platform includes three main components: Windows Azure, the Windows Azure platform AppFabric, and SQL Azure.
+At the time of this writing, the Windows Azure platform includes two main components: Windows Azure itself and Windows Azure SQL Database.